tpoppels/tpoppels.github.io/_talks/2014-poppels-sturt-rohde-ulab-slides.md

 location: "The University of Edinburgh"
 ---

-I present the research I did with Hannah Rohde and Patrick Sturt for my undergraduate Honours Thesis at the University of Edinburgh.
+I presented the research I did with Hannah Rohde and Patrick Sturt for my undergraduate Honours Thesis at the University of Edinburgh.

 [[Slides]](http://tpoppels.github.io/files/2014-poppels-sturt-rohde-ulab-slides.pdf)